 Instructions

-- First, peel the potatoes and cut them into quarters.
+- First, peel 300 g potato and cut them into quarters.
 Soak them in a bowl of cold water to remove the excess starch.

-- Peel the carrot and onion, cut the carrot into rough chunks of similar sizes and the onion into medium wedges.
+- Peel 120 g carrot and 100 g yellow onion, cut the carrot into rough chunks and the onion into medium wedges.

 - Take a pot and heat it on medium.
-Once hot, add a drizzle of vegetable oil and add the meat to the pot.
+Once hot, add 1 tsp cooking oil and add the meat to the pot.
 Fry until both sides of the meat are sealed.

 - Once sealed, add the onion and stir fry for 1 minute.